openlegend/core-rules/core/SRD.md

 -   **Power Level 7** - *Permanently* transmute an object into another object of the same size and weight. *Temporarily* transmute an object into another object of the same size and 200% greater or lesser weight. *Temporarily* transmute an object into another object of the same weight and 200% greater or lesser size.

--   **Power Level 8** - *Permanently* transmute an object into another object of up to 200% difference in size or weight. *Temporarily* transmute a living creature into another creature of the same size.
+-   **Power Level 8** - *Permanently* transmute an object into another object of up to 200% difference in size or weight. *Temporarily* transmute a simple object into a mundane object of notable complexity.
+The resulting object must be of Wealth Level 2 or less.

--   **Power Level 9** - *Temporarily* transmute a living creature into a non-living object of the same size, or vice-versa. *Temporarily* transmute a living creature into another creature of ANY size.
+-   **Power Level 9** - *Permanently* transmute a simple object into a mundane and complex one.
+The resulting object must be of Wealth Level 2 or less.

 ## Truesight